beyondtheinferno/high-performance-computing/beowulf-cluster.md

 ## STEPS TO CREATE A BEOWULF CLUSTER -

+*(My Host PC OS - Windows.
+There shouldn't be much difference in other OS, that's what I hope.)*

 1. Install the latest version of Oracle VirtualBox

 2. Set up and install a stable Linux version (I used Ubuntu 16.04.4) in separate virtual machines (preferred 3-4)